Looking for Lightroom presets that give your digital photography a cool vintage film look?

 Because that’s what we have right here. 😀

-Featuring 30 colour and 30 monochrome presets, it allows you to give your shots a vintage, grainy film look at the click of a button.
+The set features 30 colour and 30 monochrome presets, which allow you to give your shots a vintage, grainy film look at the click of a button.

 Vintage Film Lightroom presets aesthetics

 The presets in this pack aren’t designed to mimic any types of film in particular.